ErikNovak/VideoLectures-Explorer/README.md

 ## How To Run the Application

-To run the application one must first run `npm install` to get all of the dependencies needed.
-After that run `node data-server.js` and `npm start` to start the data and website servers, respectively.
+To run the application one must first run `npm install` to get all of the dependencies needed to start the servers.
+Then run `bower install` to get all of the website dependencies.
+Finally run `node data-server.js` and `npm start` to start the data and website servers, respectively.

 Note: One must first create the database (video lectures data not included).